lshepard/blokus-scala/readme.md

 An individual piece in the game is implemented as a matrix of 0s and 1s.
 There are 21 distinct individual pieces.
-If you take into account all of their possible rotations there are around 70 different moves available.
+If you take into account all of their possible rotations there are 91 different moves available.

     class Move(p: Piece, x: Int, y: Int)